 Yes, I also checked the VLC Player App for the possibility of an MP3 playlist.
 But either the VLC app on iOS is limited to the music or iTunes library as well as own downloads or I'm too stupid to use it.
 So I turned to Documents, an app that we Already presented in 2017 had.
-At that time mainly for handling ZIP folders on the iPhone and iPad.
-With the Documents app from Readdle you can do even more: for example open and edit PDF files as well as various audio files (aac, .aif, .aifc, .aiff, .amr, .au, .l16, .m3u, .m4a , .m4b, .m4p, .mp3, .pcm, .wav and .flac).
+At that time primarily for handling ZIP folders on the iPhone and iPad.
+But you can do even more with the Documents app from Readdle: for example, open and edit PDF files and various audio files (aac, .aif, .aifc, .aiff, .amr, .au, .l16, .m3u, .m4a, .m4b, .m4p, .mp3, .pcm, .wav and .flac).

 The Pro version, which should be turned on when you start the app for the first time, can safely be ignored.
 Simply select the first tab "My files", tap on "Files" and search for the folder in which the desired MP3 files are located.
 Now you can choose one of them and play it back.
 If you repeat these steps and select the next title (for me chapter 2), it will be added to the playlist - and so on.
 This is cumbersome, but in the end you created an MP3 playlist on the iPhone.
 This remains when you exit and restart the app.
 Unfortunately, it cannot be saved as a playlist file.